Lake-Superior-Reserve/Habitat-Map-Resources/README.md

 ## Project webpage:
 [https://nerrssciencecollaborative.org/project/Veregin23/](https://nerrssciencecollaborative.org/project/Veregin23/)
-All of the information in this handout (and more) can be found through the project webpage on the NERRS Science Collaborative site.
-This page also includes an overall project summary and details about the project team.
-Two links at the bottom of the page include detailed descriptions of the datasets and final products (Data link) and methodology (Reports link)
+All of the information in this Readme file (and more) can be found through the project webpage on the NERRS Science Collaborative site.
+That page also includes an overall project summary and details about the project team.
+Two links at the bottom of the project page include detailed descriptions of the datasets and final products (Data link) and methodology (Reports link)